January 18, 2022

 - Replacing existing architectural finishes and architectural renovation of all pedestrian tunnels

-In addition, Epstein's interior architects and engineers were selected by the CDA to design a complete interior renovation of the Pedestrian Tunnels in conjunction with the Water Infiltration Remediation project that was already in progress by Epstein's civil engineers.
+In addition, Epstein's interior architects and engineers were then selected by the CDA to design a complete interior renovation of the Pedestrian Tunnels in conjunction with the Water Infiltration Remediation project that was already in progress by Epstein's civil engineers.

 For the architectural design of the tunnels, Epstein's interior architects conducted several charrette sessions with the CDA to finalize the concept.
-The inspiration was Chicago a city that is vibrant, continuously changing, modern, but with a rich history, and a leader of the sustainable movement in the U.S. Additionally, the theme of each tunnel will follow the same color scheme of the terminals they are leading to.
+The inspiration was Chicago a city that is vibrant, continuously changing, modern, but with a rich history, and a leader of the sustainable movement in the U.S. Additionally, the theme of each tunnel followed the same color scheme of the terminals they are leading to.
 As such, Terminal 1 features blue gradient wallpaper and images of the Chicago skyline, lake, river and flag; Terminal 2 features orange gradient wallpaper with images from the Chicago Theater District; and Terminal 3 features green gradient wallpaper with images from Chicago parks and green roofs.

 The design intent focused on several approaches.